raulmarinperez/collaterals/nifi/airqualitydata/README.md

 There are many powerful and production ready open source web scrapers out there, and all of them excel at stages #1 and #2.
 However, most of them lack of facilities for “outcome dispatching”.
 Not to mention that they are not meant to be part of enterprise class architectures where security and governance are a must.
 Here it’s where **Apache NiFi** comes to the rescue, complementing open source web scrapers to bring a solid web scraping open source and enterprise class solution.

 ### Scrapy 1.4
-Scrapy claims to be an “open source and collaborative framework for extracting the data you need from websites in a fast, simple, yet extensible way”.
+[Scrapy](https://scrapy.org/) claims to be an *“open source and collaborative framework for extracting the data you need from websites in a fast, simple, yet extensible way”*.
 Scrapy is a Python framework easy to install via pip, and it comes with a set of command line tools which are useful for developing and debugging.

 Don’t worry if you’ve never used Scrapy, its [documentation](https://docs.scrapy.org/en/latest/index.html) is very well-written and it has an [101 tutorial](https://docs.scrapy.org/en/latest/intro/tutorial.html) to get familiarized very quickly.
 #### Collecting Air Quality of main European cities
 In this tutorial I’ll show you how to extract air quality data from the [“Air Quality in Europe” web site](https://www.airqualitynow.eu).
-Unfortunately there is not a REST API available to easily pull that data out, and data has to be extracted directly from the [“Current situation” page](https://www.airqualitynow.eu/comparing_home.php) or [RSS feeds](https://www.airqualitynow.eu/rss.php):
+Unfortunately there is not a REST API available to easily pull that data out, and data has to be extracted directly from [“Current situation” page](https://www.airqualitynow.eu/comparing_home.php) or [RSS feeds](https://www.airqualitynow.eu/rss.php):

 ![pic1](img/Air%20Quality%20in%20Europe%20web%20site.png)